 Guess what?
 This doesn’t happen.
 While there’s some very remote possibility a spider could get stuck in your ear canal, there’s no incentive for them to even go near your ears or nose, let alone venture inside.

-#2 – Do You Really Eat Eight Spiders Per Year in Your Sleep?
+#2 – Do Spiders Crawl in Your Mouth When You Sleep?

 Okay, so this one hasn’t made it into a CreepyPasta just yet, but it’s still a rather old myth – and yes, it IS a myth.

-Can it happen?
+Can it happen once or twice?
 Of course, but it would probably be about as likely as getting struck by lightning.
 To put this into perspective, imagine walking up to a sleeping dragon, crawling between its fangs, and getting yourself swallowed.
 Not very likely, is it?

-#3 – Will Spiders Crawl on You in Your Sleep?
+#3 – Do Spiders Crawl on You in Your Sleep?

 The third claim we’ll look at is a bit more probable, but still extremely rare.
 Spiders will generally try to avoid crawling on you, although it sometimes happens by accident.